 3. Here is the Reference Number for the transaction.
 This is useful, for example, when communicating with the bank about this specific payment.

-5. This is exact date and time when the transaction was made
+6. This is the exact date and time when the transaction was made

 8. Blacklisting a customer makes it so that that customer will no longer be able to pay this particular business.
 Blacklisting can be reversed at any time.

 9. If there's an issue with a transaction, you can quickly flag it, or create a refund, from this section.
 Learn more about creating a dispute or requesting a refund.

 10. The Analytics section displays detailed information about the transaction, including:

 - The type of card used to pay

 - The last 4 digits of the card number

 - The IP address where the payment was made from